Windows Setup#

 Install a Jupyter Lab kernel for the development install#

-poetry run python -m ipykernel install --user --name pymedphys
+uv run -- python -m ipykernel install --user --name pymedphys